salihciftci/td/README.md

 ### Completing a task

-You can complete your task with `td done index`.
+You can complete your task with `td -d index`.

 ```
-$ td done 2
+$ td -d 2
 $ td
 1: Try to learn Golang.
 2: Call Salih.